dougsweetser/Q/docs/doing_physics.md

 Michael Phillips.
 Hope I can get some respect for my work like you do at the Wall Street Journal.
 Sorry, so far there is no economic angle for my various projects, otherwise I'd give you the inside scoop.
-(I hope you have finally "awakened to the fas cination that is Harvard.")
+(I hope you have finally "awakened to the fascination that is Harvard.")

 Dean & Leslie Potashner.
 We will get on Letterman so day!